 I loved singing, but no one else loved it when I sang.

 And I thought it would always be that way.
-I was told I could never learn how to sing like a pro.
+I was told I could never have a professional singing voice.

 That was false.